 Presidential Inaugurations Are a Unique Opportunity for Big Donors to Buy Access

-Dark Money in Inaugural Funds
+Dark Money in Inaugural Committees

 Dark money refers to political spending where the true sources of the funds are concealed from the public, often through the use of a corporate shell or conduit.
 Wealthy special interests frequently use dark money to accrue political influence while concealing their actions from voters.

 Dark money groups, most commonly 501(c)(4) organizations that aren’t required to disclose their donors, provide a pathway for this secret spending.
+Many of these groups played a significant role in Trump’s inauguration.

 Unlimited spending in inaugural funding poses a clear risk of corruption: With virtually no rules or limits on how inauguration funds can be spent, they are ripe for abuse.